 iHeartCraftyThings has a great guide on how to make polar bear masks with children.
 Make sure to choose materials that can be composted, recycled or reused afterwards.

 A special thanks

 Thank-you to the educators and management at Goodstart Preston Regent Street for your support of polar bear conservation.
-The activities, classroom displays and other ways you have engaged children and families in learning about the plight of polar bears is an inspiration to us, as well as other early childhood services.
+The activities, classroom displays and other ways you engage children and families in learning about the plight of polar bears is an inspiration to us here at Little Sprouts, as well as other early childhood services.

 For more ideas and inspiration on how to use environmental celebration events to embed sustainability, check out our practical guide here.